deepak-tiwari-delta/Delta---Demo/README.md

 # Delta---Demo
-This demo for git &amp; github class
+This demo for git &amp; github class.